gillesvs/librelink/README.md

 ## Installation

-1. Add this repository URL as a custom repository in HACS
+1. Add this integration using HACS
-2. Restart Home Assistant
 3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Librelink"

 ## Configuration is done in the UI